A Nursing Bachelor's Degree (RN to BSN) Built for the Next Generation of RNs

 This nursing bachelor's degree (RN to BSN or ADN to BSN program) is designed for current RNs who are ready to join the force of healthcare workers seeking to improve patient outcomes and community health.
 Enhance your résumé and increase your job security while helping your hospital achieve magnet status with a BSN degree.
 This online nursing degree is designed for working registered nurses who have an ADN or nursing diploma, and need an RN to BSN degree program that fits into their schedule so they can progress from RN to BSN.
 Apply today to enroll in our new, redeveloped version of this program.
 Your courses will have updated content that aligns with the 2021 AACN Essentials: Core Competencies for Professional Nursing Education.

-In 2020 alone, over 16,000 students graduated with a BSN degree from WGU.
+In 2022 alone, over 7,000 students earned their RN to BSN degree from WGU.
 Armed with the crucial skills, this community of nurses is already improving the health of their communities.
 You can join this skilled workforce of nurses who are influencing patient outcomes around the country.
 Our online, CCNE-accredited RN to BSN program builds on your previous ADN or diploma nursing education and experience with a focus on the areas of research, theory, leadership, community concepts, healthcare policy, therapeutic interventions, and current trends in healthcare.